sikuli/sikuli/docs/source/globals.rst

 to set it.
 It is highly recommended to only modify attributes, that are described in this document or when you really know, what you are doing.

-Actually all attributes of some value for scripting are described in the topic :ref:`Controlling Sikuli Scripts and their Behavior
+Actually all attributes of some value for scripting are described in the topic :ref:`Controlling Sikuli Scripts and their Behavior <ControllingSikuliScriptsandtheirBehavior>`.
-<ControllingSikuliScriptsandtheirBehavior>`

 **Jython/Python Level**